jbcodeforce/eda-studies/docs/eda.md

 ## Why EDA is important in 2020s

-Since 15 years, we saw stories of different industries completely disrupted by the adoption of software solutions as a key strategic differentiator to run business.
-Examples in retail, movie rental, taxis, banking have demonstrated that new companies, focusing on using software, agile development, continuous deployment, completely transformed legacy, brick and mortar, businesses.
+During the last 15 years, we saw stories of different industries completely disrupted by the adoption of software solutions as a key strategic differentiator to run business.
+Examples in retail, movie rental, taxis, banking have demonstrated that new companies, focusing on using software, agile development, continuous deployment, completely disrupting legacy, brick and mortar, businesses.

-This is what we could call an "industry becoming software": IT is no more a cost center or a set of computing capabilities used to run accounting, inventory, ERP, CRM applications... to improve rigid business processes.
+This is what we could call an "industry becoming software": IT is no more a cost center or a set of computing capabilities used to run accounting, inventory, ERP, CRM applications, but a business differentiator to win new markets, new customers, being closer to the customers, continuously knowing what they are doing with the company's products.
+Those companies are data driven, and even better, are able to act as soon as data is created.

 So what are the key capabilities those companies used that makes them so successful?